Outlander gift cards are now available and the good news news is they are now valid for any tour up until September 2021.

 Tours of Scotland from Edinburgh, phone +44131-5499785

 Yes , there is – Midhope House .Lallybroch, or Broch Tuarach, is Jamie’s fictional home in the series.
 In real life it’s an ancient 16th-century tower house outside Edinburgh.
-Unfortunately the inside of Lallybroch is derelict and not safe or accessible .Visit Lallybroch Castle ( Midhope Castle ) starting from just £90 .
+The castle stars in a number of Outlander episodes.
+You can visit the castle on one of our tours and take a look around the outside .
+Unfortunately the inside of Lallybroch is derelict and not accessible .Visit Lallybroch Castle ( Midhope Castle ) starting from just £90 .
 Lallybroch face masks and canvas prints are now available.

 Gift Cards can be bought now to use on your future visit to Scotland.
 Gift cards also are a great way to cheer a special family member up with that they can use when they visit.
 With one of our cards, you will be able to join a tour with an experienced, friendly tour guide .

-Gift cards can be used against any of our group tours .
-If that was not all, one of the great added benefits is that you do not have to commit until you know your dates.
+Gift cards can be used for any of our group tours .
+One of the great added benefits is that you do not have to commit until you know your dates.
 We will happily help you along with the process and are on hand to assist with any questions.

 Free pickup and dropoff from Edinburgh on our Outlander tours .
 Add two more Outlander film locations – Fort William and Wentworth prison – for a unique tour costing just £150 .
 Phone 07305-294773 for details and availability.